jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

 ### 94 Time ceases to run in certain circumstances
 For the purpose of calculating how much time an offender who is subject to a sentence of imprisonment has served, time ceases to run,—
-  (a) for an offender detained in a prison, during any period when the offender is unlawfully at large from detention; and (b) for an offender on parole or compassionate release, during any period between the date on which an application for a recall order is lodged and the date on which the offender is next taken into custody.
+  (a) for an offender detained in a prison, during any period when the offender is unlawfully at large from detention; and (b) for an offender on parole or compassionate release, as provided in section 60(4).
   (c)

 ### 95 Time on bail pending appeal does not count as time served